Taylor Made Athletes-Fra Noi

 Despite the many fist-fighters who won their share of laurels, the most popular sport in our neighborhood was softball.
 At the top of the Windy City softball hill during the pre-WWII era were out fielder Charlie Serpe and short center fielder Anthony “Noboy” Tenerelli.
 (Anthony acquired the nickname “Noboy” when he was asked as a youngster by a horseplayer to pick the jockey he thought would be riding the winning horse.
 He picked “Noboy,” which means there was no jocket yet assigned to that horse.)

 Third baseman Bobby Garippo had a stellar career as an MVP who played on five Windy City Softball World Championship teams during the 1970’s and 1980’s.
 His achievements won him a place in the Windy City Softball Hall of Fame in 1987.
-Garippo and other softball standouts played at the likes of Cinder Stadium, which was ruled by the eleven Orrico brothers, and Dante School yard, which was dominated by the Parise brothers.
+Garippo and other softball standouts played at the likes of Cinder Stadium, which was ruled by the ten Orrico brothers(Editor’s note: there were 11 Orrico brothers) and Dante School yard, which was dominated by the Parise brothers.
 Other aces included Nick Parise, Cy Abatta, Leewa Yucille and Richie “Schemer” Mangarisi.

 Basketball produced the longest list of stellar neighborhood athletes.
-Harry Garippo, whose talents also included baseball, shooting pool and handicapping horse races, topped the list as a leading scorer for Medill High School during the 1920’s.
+Harry Garippo, whose talents also included baseball, shooting pool and handicapping horse races, topped the list as a leading schorer for Medill High School during the 1920’s.
 Nick Caruso captained St. Ignatius High School to an interleague city championship in 1951, and I once was named to the all-star team in the citywide Settlement House Basketball Tournament, and coached the 1960-61 Wells High School basketball team to the Chicago Public Schools Championship.
+(Editors’s note: The Chicago Public Schools is the largest school-boy conference in America.)
 Then there were the fabulous Billy Russo and the incomparable Johnny Incardone of St. Phillips High School.
 Johnny was the perennial high scorer in an annual basketball tournament at St. Sabina’s that featured college players and “almost made it” professionals.

 Hundred-point scorer Nick Panico was another hoops marvel, and equally notable were Doogy Belmonte, Joe Lasacco, Allen Bettina, Anthony “Hindu” Delcova and Larry Marnell.
 All were Sun-Times Youth Basketball Tournament victors who were frequently invited to play during halftime festivities at the Chicago Stadium.